tidev/titanium-docs/website/pages/tdoc-spec.md

 ## Overview

-Titanium Mobile needs a richer documentation specification, particularly to capture more metadata and make it available both to our SDK users who browse the online documentation and to other software such as code assist in various IDEs or for TypeScript typings.
+Titanium SDK needs a richer documentation specification, particularly to capture more metadata and make it available both to our SDK users who browse the online documentation and to other software such as code assist in various IDEs or for TypeScript typings.

 This document descripes our SDK documentation specification based on YAML, which offers a well-structured yet still readable format.

-Though the primary driver is to be a Titanium Mobile SDK documentation format, the goal here is also to have a specification that can be applied to Titanium modules that are external to the Mobile SDK, including those created by third-party developers.
+Though the primary driver is to be a Titanium SDK documentation format, the goal here is also to have a specification that can be applied to Titanium modules that are external to the Mobile SDK, including those created by third-party developers.

 ## Goals